epccs/RPUno/Hardware/README.md

             PWM Output Temperature Sensors
             PWM Output Capacitance Sensors
         Automation
-            Clear a latch-up on a device powered with shield VIN pin.
+            Clear a latch-up on a device powered with the shield VIN pin.
             Solid State Relay String (e.g. multi-phase power) control.
-            PLC replacement programmed with an open source toolchain.
+            PLC replacement that is programmed with an open source toolchain.
 ```

 ## Notice